Stackless Is Here, Today, Now! 🥞

 3. If someone writes:

-We don't want that to evaluate to NULL--because NULL is reserved for signaling BREAK.
+We don't want the overall WHILE result to evaluate to NULL--because NULL is reserved for signaling BREAK.
 Similarly, VOID results are reserved for when the body never runs.
 BRANCHED() encloses these states in single-element packs.

 I Think The Work Speaks for Itself :speak_no_evil: